Rays vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago Cubs and Christopher Morel hit the field at Wrigley Field against Yandy Diaz and the Tampa Bay Rays on Tuesday.
+Dansby Swanson and the Chicago Cubs take the field on Wednesday at Wrigley Field against Zach Eflin, who is the named starter for the Tampa Bay Rays.
+First pitch is at 2:20 PM ET.

-Oddsmakers list the Rays as -200 favorites on the moneyline, while giving the underdog Cubs +165 moneyline odds to win.
+Oddsmakers list the Rays as -140 moneyline favorites, while giving the underdog Cubs +115 moneyline odds.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.